renesas-rz/meta-renesas-ai/README.md

 If *${BUILD\_JOB\_ID}* and *${CI\_PROJECT\_URL}* are set manually it is possible to run this script outside of a GitLab CI environment.

+## Patches For Other meta-layers ##
+In order to build meta-renesas-ai some external meta-layers need to be patched.

+The patches below should be applied to the relevant meta-layer before a build is started.
+This is done automatically by the *build-rzg-ai-bsp.sh* build script.

+### meta-renesas ###
+*0001-template-Mask-security-configurator.bb-by-default.patch*

 ---

 ## Notes ##